Cosmetic Fillings & Inlays

 Natural Looking Results – With a wide range of tooth-colored shades, composite tooth fillings are virtually invisible.

 Strength and Durability – Dental composites are made of a strong and durable synthetic resin.

 Protection – Composite fillings protect your teeth from further decay by sealing cracks and cavities.

 Safety and Comfort – Many people have metal sensitivities and report having a metallic taste from traditional amalgam fillings.
 And while there has been no conclusive evidence, there is concern among some of mercury toxicity.

 What Are Inlays?

-An inlay refers to a restoration that is boded within the center of a tooth.
-Also known as indirect fillings, Dr. Kimberley Daxon and Dr. Kenneth Grundset use inlays as part of a conservative treatment plan for patients who have tooth decay, teeth that are damaged or worn.
+An inlay refers to a restoration that is bonded within the center of a tooth and is also known as indirect fillings.
+Dr. Kimberley Daxon and Dr. Kenneth Grundset use inlays as part of a conservative treatment plan for patients who have tooth decay, teeth that are damaged or worn.
 Inlays work to make the tooth stronger by holding it together, at the same time, maintaining the look and feel of natural teeth.